foundata/guidelines/oci-container-image-guide.md

 - After writing a release or convenience tag, promotion MUST compare it with the verified digest and record the result.
 A missing or different tag is an operational failure. `IG0096`<a id="ig0096"></a>
-- After successful promotion, ConClear MUST delete the temporary candidate tag.
+- After successful promotion, ConClear MUST attempt to delete the temporary candidate tag and verify its removal.
+Cleanup failure MUST be reported separately without revoking the completed release.
+The cleanup owner MUST remove rejected or abandoned candidates through the declared procedure.
-  A rejected or abandoned candidate MUST be deleted explicitly or left to its configured expiration.
-Delayed removal of unreferenced manifests and blobs by registry garbage collection is not a release failure.
+  Delayed garbage collection is not a release failure, and cleanup MUST NOT delete supported release tags or their required evidence.
   `IG0097`<a id="ig0097"></a>